Last Updated on May 31, 2024 by Dave Schoenbeck

 2. Set a Goal

-Come up with a number of add-on sales you’d like to make in a week or month, then hold yourself to it.
-Create incentives for your employees to sell more add-ons, whether it be a prize or a monetary bonus.
-Even if you don’t quite reach your goal every week, striving for a particular number will make you far more likely to get more sales than if you didn’t have a goal in mind.
+Come up with several add-on sales you’d like to make in a week or month, then hold yourself to it.
+Create incentives for your employees to sell more add-ons, whether a prize or a monetary bonus.
+Even if you don’t quite reach your goal every week, striving for a particular number will make you far more likely to get more sales than if you didn’t have a goal.

 3. Make Suggestions

-The next step is to make your customers aware of your additional offerings.
-You can put together different packages and advertise them on your website at a discounted price, or mention the add-ons on each product or service page.
+The next step is to ensure your customers know your additional offerings.
+You can create different packages and advertise them on your website at a discounted price or mention the add-ons on each product or service page.

-The fact is, most customers don’t even think to check for anything outside of what they originally wanted to buy.
-It’s important to make sure the add-ons are visible from the product page so that your customer will start to consider them from the very beginning.
+Most customers don’t even think of checking for anything outside of what they originally wanted to buy.
+It’s essential to make sure the add-ons are visible from the product page so that your customers will start considering them from the beginning.

 4. Write a Script

 The Balance mentions the importance of creating a unified sales approach when upselling.
 One way to do this is to create a sales script for your employees to follow when selling add-ons.
 This will guarantee that your employees hit all the most important points and have a consistent approach to the sales process.
-It also takes some of the pressure off of the employees and will make them more likely to follow through with the sales pitch.
+It also takes some pressure off the employees, making them more likely to follow through with the sales pitch.

 5. Create a Sense of Urgency

-Much of the time the customer just needs a small push to commit to buying an add-on.
-If it’s expensive, it can be easy for them to talk themselves out of it or leave the decision to a later date by deciding to hold off on making the purchase.
+Much of the time, the customer needs a slight push to commit to buying an add-on.
+If it’s expensive, it can be easy for them to talk themselves out of it or put off the decision until later by holding off on making the purchase.

-When you’re trying to close a sale but you can tell that the customer is wavering, create a sense of urgency to help them make that final decision.
-This could mean letting the customer know that the deal is limited time only or while supplies last.
-If they feel like they’ll miss out unless they act now, it will make them more likely to buy that additional product or service immediately.
+When you’re trying to close a sale but can tell that the customer is wavering, create a sense of urgency to help them make that final decision.
+This could mean letting the customer know that the deal is limited to a limited time or while supplies last.
+If they feel like they’ll miss out unless they act now, they will be more likely to buy that additional product or service immediately.

-Adding an additional sale is not as hard as you think.
-If you want to learn more about how to sell add-ons and increasing your average sale, fill out my contact form and we can discuss some additional ideas.
+Adding sales is easier than you think.
+If you’d like to learn more about selling add-ons and increasing your average sale, please fill out my contact form, and we can discuss other ideas.

 Coach Dave